View towards the Black Mountains

-The beautifully rich and gently rolling scenery of the Usk Valley (Vale of Usk) lies between the well known spectacular and wooded Wye Valley and the Black Mountains and the Brecon Beacons.
+Visit the beautifully rich and gently rolling scenery of the Usk Valley (Vale of Usk) which lies between the well known spectacular and wooded Wye Valley and the Black Mountains and the Brecon Beacons.
 This is the stunning setting of Vanilla Cottage.

 (Distances are small and from Usk itself you can be in Tintern in the Wye Valley or in the heart of the Beacons in around 40 minutes by car).
 Most visitors to the area do in fact visit all three lovely landscapes- relishing their differences!